wabarr/exambuilder/readme.md

               - Still don't have it, amigo!
               - You got it!**

-The `make_multiple_versions()` has a positional argument which provides the base filename for all versions that will be produced.
+The `make_multiple_versions()` method has a positional argument which provides the base filename for all versions that will be produced.

 The value for the `n` argument determines how many versions will be created.
 All versions and grading keys are saved in `dir`